 The inclined planes discussed here may combine roll, pitch and yaw or a left/right turning.
 These planes are found first by establishing the 2PP vanishing points; one vp is the horizontal vanishing point for the gradient of the plane, and the other is the vp for the vertical vanishing line that contains the vanishing point for the fall line (the inclined line) in the plane.

 distance point projection

 Using the 90° circle of view to rotate vanishing points and locate measure points, either by construction or using the trigonometric ratios, is the most accurate method of creating a 2PP perspective space.
 However it requires a large working area, and can be cumbersome when objects that have a unique orientation to the image plane require separate vanishing point systems to be constructed.

 Fortunately, the distance point projection method, devised in the 16th century, permits the construction of any 2PP object in any orientation using only the principal point (pp), a diagonal vanishing point (dvp), and a elevation and plan of the object.
 The image object itself is then used to find the vanishing points and measure points, and these can be used to construct incidental objects in the same recession.

-As an example I will use a pentagon (plan, right), which actually requires five vanishing points.
-Note that this is an irregular pentagon (the sides are not of equal length) and none of the sides is perpendicular or horizontal.
+As an example I will use a pentagon (plan in black, right), which requires five vanishing points for the five corners.
+Note that this is an irregular pentagon (the sides are not of equal length).

 We can find the location of the anchor point using the methods described under scaling the drawing, but let me show you the traditional approach.
 It is based on the divided distance principle: